-- Undercover/confidential vehicle license program. - Contract, grant, legislative and rule management for DOL. - Provision of data to law enforcement, the public health and safety community, and auto safety and insurance companies. - Project management in support of enhanced licensing, document authentication and imaging, interjurisdiction and intergovernmental agreements, and the monitoring and documentation of compliance with all applicable state and federal regulations. - Administering, developing and maintain strategic business planning, establishing key performance indicators and workload measurements for relevant core business activities, setting performance and data standards. - Indigent Drivers Program fee waiver program for eligible indigent drivers involved in a DUI hearing or applying for an ignition interlock driver's license. - Special Licenses and Endorsement Program - Motorcycle Safety Education and Motorcycle Awareness programs media campaigns, compliance with approved motorcycle rider training curriculum, contracting third party services, certifying instructors, conducting administrative compliance audits, and quality assurance visits to contractors and their instructors; - Commercial Driver License (CDL) program state compliance with federal motor carrier regulations for the application, testing and licensing of CDL applicants, evaluating drivers for medical qualification waivers, skill testing new applicants using state staff and contractors, and setting minimum CDL training requirements; - Hearings and Interviews This program administers state laws that provide drivers with the right to due process whenever the Department proposes to administratively suspend, revoke, or restrict driving privileges.
+- Motorcycle Safety Education and Motorcycle Awareness programs media campaigns, compliance with approved motorcycle rider training curriculum, contracting third party services, certifying instructors, conducting administrative compliance audits, and quality assurance visits to contractors and their instructors; - Commercial Driver License (CDL) program state compliance with federal motor carrier regulations for the application, testing and licensing of CDL applicants, evaluating drivers for medical qualification waivers, skill testing new applicants using state staff and contractors, and setting minimum CDL training requirements; - Hearings and Interviews This program administers state laws that provide drivers with the right to due process whenever the Department proposes to administratively suspend, revoke, or restrict driving privileges.
 Hearing Examiners are responsible for presiding over formal administrative hearings subject to Superior Court review when a driver contests a proposed driver license suspension. - Driver and Vehicle Records Administers state laws relating to DUI, implied consent, habitual traffic offenders, unpaid traffic violations, minor-in-possession, and financial responsibility. - Identifies potentially unsafe drivers by record screening and referral; - Supports law enforcement and the judicial system in the prosecution of criminal traffic cases. - Processes all suspension, revocation, cancellation and disqualification sanctions resulting from DUI arrests, convictions, non-payment of traffic fines or child support, uninsured accidents, and habitual traffic offenders; - Oversees ignition interlock program and issuance of all temporary restricted licenses. - Manages record retention of all documents and electronic records for all licensed and non-licensed drivers and identification card holders. - Acts as custodian of records for the courts. - Issue Certificates of Title for vehicles and vessels. - Responsible for fee and tax collections and accountability including, for example, vessel excise taxes, Regional Transit Authority (RTA) taxes, Transportation Benefit District (TBD) local fees, special commemorative funds, and in cooperation with the Department of Revenue collects use tax on transfers of vehicle or vessel ownership. - Responsible for maintenance of vehicle and vessel records, including information reported to DOL by insurance companies, tow truck companies, scrappers, wreckers, and vehicle sellers. - Designs and issuance of license plates, placards, identification cards, and specialty license plates and veteran remembrance emblems. - Performs stolen vehicles check of Vehicle Identification Numbers (VIN) on all out of state vehicles being titled in the state.

 - License Integrity Unit Provides driver information to law enforcement for criminal investigations and ID theft cases, administers the Undercover Driver License Program, performs facial recognition analysis, takes administrative action against fraudulent drivers, investigates address fraud allegations, and partners with local and federal law enforcement to prosecute those individuals. - Field and Licensing Support Develops and maintains policies, procedures, and conducts operational training to department staff, county agents and subagents who collect revenue and process applications for driver and vehicle/vessel licensing purposes.
 Provides customer service and scheduling of residency verification appointments for the DOL Technical Consultants.
-Performs driver and vehicle document imaging.
+Performs driver/vehicle document imaging.